What Are File-Based Attacks? Understanding the Digital Threat

 File-based attacks reach victims through several common channels:

 External Media: Physical devices like USB drives that contain malicious files.
-While less common in the age of cloud computing, Kaspersky Lab still attributes 7% of organizational infections to external media delivery.
+While less common in the age of cloud computing, these attacks remain a risk particularly in environments with strict network controls.

 Technical Attack Mechanisms